ITISFoundation/osparc-simcore/services/README.md

 # services

-## Overview

-Each folder contains a service for use within or from the osparc workbench.
-Here follows a quick description of each service.
+Each folder contains a services that is part or can be spawned by the platform.
+The prefix *dy-* in the naming indicates that this service is not a building part of the application (i.e. not listed as an services in the docker-compose file) but instead it is *dy*namically spawned by the director as a back-end service.

+## overview

+This is a schematic of how services are interconnected:

 [![service-web](../docs/img/service-web.svg)](http://interactive.blockdiag.com/?compression=deflate&src=eJxdjs0KwjAQhO99imXPFtNbpcYXkR7ys2hw6UqSKiK-uymxiF7nm28Yy-IuPpgTPBsAvJPdOg40ZYRjOpsr6UkyjUOB_tEmirfgKH0YaEDHMnsshX993x5qsEgUyx4bS6x3qu824IQlastz3f4pFtGHSC5LXCXsleqw3ljRUvteGprXG1PtQR0)

+and here follows a quick description of each service.

 ### authentication